 As writer, producer and broadcaster for the world’s oldest and largest public broadcaster, the BBC, he has participated in or been responsible for dozens of nature documentaries and series.
-Along the way he has blended his ardent presentation of flora and fauna with concern and activism to become a globally-renowned naturalist and conservationist.
+Along the way he’s blended his ardent presentation of flora and fauna with concern and activism to become a globally renowned naturalist and conservationist.

-His delight filming the natural world motivated his earlier film explorations.
-Over the years, however, he noticed the animals he studied, along with their habitats, were under increasing environmental threats that could be traced to rapid population growth in many parts of the world, and that “true wilderness” was becoming harder to find.
+His delight filming the natural world gave way to concern over the years as he noticed the animals he studied— along with their habitats—were under increasing environmental threats that could be traced to rapid population growth in many parts of the world, and that “true wilderness” was becoming harder to find.
 Increasingly, his work reflected these concerns.

-State of the Planet, a documentary released in 2000, focused on pollution, habitat destruction and the increasing frequency of species extinction while The Truth about Climate Change (2006) raised public awareness about the evidence of global warming.
-His 2009 documentary, How Many People Can Live on Planet Earth? investigated the potential for a global crisis, and gave viewers a much-needed perspective on overpopulation as he noted that the population of the planet had more than doubled in his lifetime.
+His 2009 documentary, How Many People Can Live on Planet Earth?, investigated the potential for a global crisis, and gave viewers a much-needed perspective on overpopulation as he noted that the population of the planet had more than doubled in his lifetime.

 Over the course of his career, Sir David has received dozens of awards for his services to broadcasting and for his efforts in conservation.
 In 1985 he was knighted by the Queen, and in 2002 received the Order of Merit.
 He holds at least 31 honourary degrees from British universities, including Oxford and Cambridge.
 He has been voted “Britain’s Most Trusted Citizen” numerous times and is increasingly being profiled for speaking out about the problems caused by overpopulation.